LuciusColt/CAIN/content/Lore/Watchsites/Watchsite-12/Library — Watchsite-12.md

 A narrow staircase spirals between levels; from the landing, residents can look up through the skylight and see the aurora rippling above the ice — distorted by meters of frozen glass.

 ##### **III.
 CONTENT CATALOG**
-All materials within the Echo Stacks are filtered through the [[Archivist AI]].
+All materials within the Echo Stacks are filtered through the [[Archivist AI — Watchsite 12]].
 Physical books are limited to vetted psychology, philosophy, history, and selected fiction.
 Certain “soft” creative texts are included as therapeutic stimuli.

 **Notable Materials on-site:**